 2.1.1 Collection of Statements/ Items

 In the first step, a wide range of statements expressing positive and negative feelings towards ICT tools in agriculture were collected.
-These statements covered areas such as usefulness, accessibility, reliability, cost, technical support, ease of use, and perceived benefits of ICT applications (e.g., mobile apps, call centres, digital platforms, SMS alerts, and online advisories).
+These statements covered areas such as usefulness, accessibility, reliability, cost, technical support, ease of use, and perceived benefits of ICT applications (e.g., mobile apps, call centers, digital platforms, SMS alerts, and online advisories).
 The statements were gathered from books, research journals, magazines, extension literature, reports, websites, expert consultations, and the researcher’s own observations and experience.
-A total of 80 statements were initially prepared, ensuring that they reflected diverse opinions and covered the full range of the affective continuum from highly favourable to highly unfavourable attitudes.
+A total of 80 statements were initially prepared, ensuring that they reflected diverse opinions and covered the full range of the affective continuum from highly favorable to highly unfavorable attitudes.

 2.1.2 Editing of statements